grayleonard/node-youtube-resumable-upload/README.md

 Install with `npm install node-youtube-resumable-upload`

-If all goes right, the module returns the video metadata that Google responds with on a successful upload.
+The module returns the video metadata that Google responds with on a successful upload.

 Look at test/test.js for a use-case example, but this is the gist of it:
 ```